-Unless otherwise disclosed, the information presented in this Annual Report reflects the financial condition and results of operations of Flushing Financial Corporation, the Bank and the Bank's subsidiaries on a consolidated basis (collectively, the "Company").
+Unless otherwise disclosed, the information presented in this Annual Report reflects the financial condition and results of operations of Flushing Financial Corporation, the Bank and the Bank's subsidiaries on a consolidated basis

+(collectively, the "Company").
 Management views the Company as operating a single unit - a community bank.
 Therefore, segment information is not provided.
-At December 31, 2015, the Company had total assets of \$5.7 billion, deposits of \$3.9 billion and stockholders' equity of \$473.1 million.
+At December 31, 2016, the Company had total assets of \$6.1 billion, deposits of \$4.2 billion and stockholders' equity of \$513.9 million.

 Our principal business is attracting retail deposits from the general public and investing those deposits together with funds generated from ongoing operations and borrowings, primarily in (1) originations and purchases of multifamily residential properties, commercial business loans, commercial real estate mortgage loans and, to a lesser extent, one-to-four family (focusing on mixed-use properties, which are properties that contain both residential dwelling units and commercial units); (2) construction loans, primarily for residential properties; (3) Small Business Administration ("SBA") loans and other small business loans; (4) mortgage loan surrogates such as mortgage-backed securities; and (5) U.S. government securities, corporate fixed-income securities and other marketable securities.
 We also originate certain other consumer loans including overdraft lines of credit.
-At December 31, 2015, we had gross loans outstanding of \$4,372.6 million (before the allowance for loan losses and net deferred costs), with gross mortgage loans totaling \$3,832.9 million, or 87.7% of gross loans, and non-mortgage loans totaling \$539.7 million, or 12.3% of gross loans.
-Mortgage loans are primarily multi-family, commercial and one-to-four family mixed-use properties, which totaled 83.0% of gross loans.
+At December 31, 2016, we had gross loans outstanding of \$4,819.1 million (before the allowance for loan losses and net deferred costs), with gross mortgage loans totaling \$4,187.8 million, or 86.9% of gross loans, and non-mortgage loans totaling \$631.3 million, or 13.1% of gross loans.
+Mortgage loans are primarily multi-family, commercial and one-to-four family mixed-use properties, which totaled 82.6% of gross loans.
 Our revenues are derived principally from interest on our mortgage and other loans and mortgagebacked securities portfolio, and interest and dividends on other investments in our securities portfolio.
 Our primary sources of funds are deposits, Federal Home Loan Bank of New York ("FHLB-NY") borrowings, repurchase agreements, principal and interest payments on loans, mortgage-backed, other securities and to a lesser extent proceeds from sales of securities and loans.
 The Bank's primary regulator is the New York State Department of Financial Services ("NYDFS") (formerly, the New York State Banking Department), and its primary federal regulator is the Federal Deposit Insurance Corporation ("FDIC").
 Deposits are insured to the maximum allowable amount by the FDIC.
 Additionally, the Bank is a member of the Federal Home Loan Bank ("FHLB") system.

 Our operating results are significantly affected by national and local economic conditions, including the strength of the local economy.
-Since the Great Recession, improvements in unemployment in our market, the New York City metropolitan area, had lagged many other areas of the country until recently, when the unemployment rate decreased to 5.0% at December 2015 from 6.2% at December 31, 2014, for the New York City region, according to the New York Department of Labor.
-In this improved environment, we saw improvements in our non-performing loans, although they still remain at elevated levels.
-Non-performing loans totaled \$26.1 million, \$34.2 million and \$49.0 million at December 31, 2015, 2014 and 2013, respectively.
-Additionally, we did not experience a significant increase in foreclosed properties despite an extended foreclosure process in our market.
-Net charge-offs of impaired loans increased in 2015 to \$2.6 million from \$0.7 million for the year ended December 31, 2014, but decreased from \$13.3 million for the year ended December 31, 2013.
-Since the Great Recession, we have continued with conservative underwriting standards to reduce risk.
+The unemployment rate was 5.2% at December 2016 and 2015, for the New York City region, according to the New York Department of Labor.
+In this economic environment, we saw improvements in our non-performing loans.
+Non-performing loans totaled \$21.4 million, \$26.1 million and \$34.2 million at December 31, 2016, 2015 and 2014, respectively.
+Foreclosed properties decreased by 89.2% to \$0.5 million at December 31, 2016 from \$4.9 million at December 31, 2015.
+Additionally, net charge-offs of impaired loans decreased in 2016 to a recovery of \$0.7 million from net charge-offs of \$2.6 million for the year ended December 31, 2015, as we continue to maintain conservative underwriting standards to reduce risk.